fusioncharts/dev_centre_docs/chart-guide/standard-charts/select-scatter-chart.md

 This can be used for a variety of purposes, where you want your users to visually select data from the scatter chart.
 As an example, we will plot a select-scatter chart to show the products sold and the price points earned, for televisions and cell phones at Harry's SuperMart in one week.

+To create a select-scatter chart follow the steps given below:

+* In the JSON data, set the attributes and their corresponding values in `"<attributeName>": "<value>"` format.

-To create a select-scatter chart, set the `type` attribute to `selectscatter`.
+* Specify the chart type using the `type` attribute.
+To render a column chart, set `selectscatter`.

+* Set the container object using `renderAt` attribute.

+* Specify the dimension of the chart using`width` and `height` attributes.

+* Set the type of data (JSON/XML) you want to pass to the chart object using `dataFormat` attribute.

 For a detailed list of attributes you can check the API reference page of select-scatter chart.